-Lohan was arrested twice in 2007 on charges of driving under the influence, and in the second incident also was charged with cocaine possession.
+Lohan was arrested twice in 2007 on driving under the influence charges, with a cocaine possession charge in the second incident.

-The first arrest -- in May -- came after Lohan lost control of her Mercedes-Benz convertible and struck a curb in Beverly Hills.
+The first arrest, in May 2007, came after Lohan lost control of her Mercedes-Benz convertible and struck a curb in Beverly Hills.

 Since then, she has starred in at least a dozen movies, including "Georgia Rule" with Jane Fonda in 2007.

-Her pop music recording career, boosted by her movie roles, has faded recently.
+Her pop music recording career, boosted by her movie roles, has floundered in the past year.
 Her last album was released in 2005.